 Using corn is a clever move for distillers.
 Of all the grains used for spirits, it carries the biggest yield, so producers can maximise the amount of alcohol from any given harvest.
 But its use is nothing new: bourbon whiskeys must legally use at least 51% corn in their mash bill while Irish whiskey is also known for its high corn content.

-The flavour profile of corn-based spirits makes them exceptionally versatile in a cocktail.
-Savoury notes and grassy, peppery flavours make them the ideal bedfellow for using alongside other spirits, too.
-Most interestingly, though, corn whisky in particular can also be a substitute for blanco Tequilas: “The grassy and vegetal nature somewhat mirrors that of the agave spirit and a good bartender can use this recipe adaptation to great effect,” says Richard Ryan, managing director of drink producer and distributor Drinksology Kirker Greer.
+Corn-based spirits have a flavour profile that makes them exceptionally versatile in a cocktail.
+Savoury notes and grassy, peppery flavours make them the ideal bedfellow alongside other spirits, too.
+Most interestingly, though, corn whisky in particular can also be used as a substitute for blanco Tequilas: ‘The grassy and vegetal nature somewhat mirrors that of the agave spirit and a good bartender can use this recipe adaptation to great effect,’ says Richard Ryan, managing director of drink producer and distributor Drinksology Kirker Greer.

 Corn goes well with food, too.
-Jenny Griffiths of bottled cocktail company Distill + Fill imagines what Mellow Corn whiskey (which is used in the company’s Peach Tea + Corn Whiskey) would work well with: “I would instantly want to do barbecue, and things like barbecued peaches, honeycomb…simple, honest Southern food would be amazing.”
+Jenny Griffiths of bottled cocktail company Distill + Fill imagines what Mellow Corn whiskey (which is used in the company’s Peach Tea + Corn Whiskey) would work well with: ‘I would instantly want to do barbecue, and things like barbecued peaches, honeycomb…simple, honest Southern food would be amazing.’

 5 corn-based spirits to try